 75 Edward Street, Buffalo, NY 14202

 ● Harbor Center – 100 Washington Street, Buffalo, NY.
 Open public skating and open hockey is open year round.
 There are a lot of tournamnts, College hockey teams, hockey leagues, NHL Combine, NHL Draft, NHL Coacing Clinics and more held at the Harbor Center.
-Times for open skates are listed here, or call the Harbor Center.
+Ice schedule is listed here, or call the Harbor Center.

 ● Ice Bikes – Combines the activity of riding a bike along with the ability to perform this feat while on the surface of the ice.
 Ice Bikes of Buffalo will give you a way to participate on the ice if you are not the best on ice skates.

 ● Irish Classical Theatre Company – 625 Main Street, Buffalo, NY 14203

 ● Iron Island Museum Considered one of the Top 10 Spooky Places to Visit in New York State This is not considered kid friendly as there are confirmed sightings by Ghost Hunters, Ghost Lab, My Ghost Story, etc. In other words, it is haunted.

 ● Karpeles Manuscript Library Museum – is the world’s largest private collection of original manuscripts and documents.
 There are 14 museums are located in 12 cities (Buffalo has 2 of the museums) 220 North Street, Buffalo, NY 14201 and 453 Porter Ave.
 Buffalo, New York 14201